-If the payment is And the customer is eligible for Then the treatment is Financial assistance, including work study, received under Title IV of the Higher Education Act of 1965 All programs Excluded Educational Assistance, including work study, received under BIA student assistance programs.
-All programs Excluded Empowerment Scholarship Agreement received from the AZ Department of Education All programs Excluded For any other type of educational award or gift Excluded when used for educational expenses.
+If the payment is And the customer is eligible for Then the treatment is Financial assistance, including work study, received under Title IV of the Higher Education Act of 1965 Any program Excluded.
+Educational Assistance, including work study, received under BIA student assistance programs.
+Any program Excluded.
+Empowerment Scholarship Agreement received from the AZ Department of Education Any program Excluded.
+For any other type of educational award or gift Any program Excluded when used for educational expenses.
 Counted as unearned income when used for living expenses.
-Veteran's Administration (VA) Educational Benefits ALTCS SSI-MAO Excluded if paid under a program for vocational rehabilitation. • MSP If not part of vocational rehabilitation, counted after deducting educational expenses.
+Veteran's Administration (VA) Educational Benefits ALTCS,SSI-MAO,MSP, Excluded if paid under a program for vocational rehabilitation.
+If not part of vocational rehabilitation, counted after deducting educational Adult, expenses.
+Excluded.

+Caretaker Relative,

+Pregnant Woma,n

+Child, or

+KidsCare

-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
-State funded student loans and other loans All programs Excluded.
+State funded student loans and other loans Any program Excluded.

 Work study that is not paid under Title IV or a BIA program.
-All programs Counted as earned income.
+Any program Counted as earned income.